arangodb/release-test-automation/README.md

  - `--[no-]replication2` use replication v.2 if applicable(version must be 3.12.0 or above) (default = False)
  - `--use-auto-certs` use self-signed SSL certificates (only applicable when using --ssl)
- - `--abort-on-error/--do-not-abort-on-error` - abort if one of the deployments failed Example usage:
+ - `--abort-on-error/--do-not-abort-on-error` - abort if one of the deployments failed
+ - `--tarball-limit` - limit number of times the test directory can be archived and added to the report, to save disk space during long runs.
+Default value: -1(unlimited)
+Example usage:
  - Windows: `python ./release_tester/test.py --new-version 3.6.2 --enterprise --package-dir c:/Users/willi/Downloads `
  - Linux (ubuntu|debian) `python3 ./release_tester/test.py --new-version 3.6.2 --no-enterprise --package-dir /home/willi/Downloads`